IvannaZimina/E-shop_Order-window/README.md

 Create a web-app with order window to buy some goods.

 ## Stack
-Node.js, Express.js, EJS, JS native, EJS, Bootstrap, Sass (SCSS).
+Backend:  JavaScript, Node.js, Express.js, REST API, AJAX
+Frontend: JavaScript, EJS, localStorage, Sass (SCSS), Bootstrap

 ## Description

+# Backend
+There was created basic Node.js app with Express.js using MVC with the next modules:
+1 -	Server module: contain main app file with base configurations of app, PORT and connection to DB;
+2 -	Model module: created imitation model DB entities in MongoDB using array of goods;
+3 -	Routes module: built REST API architecture using GET methods;

+# Frontend
+	There were created:
-There was created a web page with cards of goods (items) using the library of Bootstrap and own styles with Sass.
+1 -	a web page with cards of goods (items) using the library of Bootstrap and own styles with Sass;
-There was created an order window (furtheron: the Order) as a pop-up window with: items, count, price, order total, personal data.
+2 -	an order window as a pop-up window with: items, count, price, order total, personal data.
+There was implemented:
-There was implemented the addition of items to an order using button “ADD TO BASKET” The Order contains the followings options:
+1 -	the addition of items to an order using button “ADD TO BASKET”;
+2 -	save information of an order in local storage until it sent to back-end, reset local storage after sending the order;
+3 -	followings options in the order window using native JavaScript:
-1) buttons to manually change count of items (+ \ -);
+- click buttons to manually change count of items (+ \ -);
-2) auto change of amount while changing the count;
+- function to auto change of amount while changing the count;
-3) processing of the form with inputs to add personal data of a customer;
+- processing of the form with inputs to add personal data of a customer;
-4) send order with AXIOS to a router on back-end by button “SEND ORDER”.
+- send order with axios to a router on back-end by button “SEND ORDER”.

 ## Environment
 Clone repositore on your machine.
 Use npm install to add all dependencies in project and open web-app.